YingL1231/Energy_Modeling_F2022/Lab/Readme.md

 * Step 1: Go to "**https://colab.research.google.com/notebooks/intro.ipynb**". <br>
 * Step 2: Select: File > Open Notebook. <br>
 * Step 3: In the pop-up window navigate to the GitHub tab and locate our repository "ENV716/Energy_Modeling_F2022".
 All available .ipynb files should appear in the list. <br>
 * Step 4: Choose the file one you want to open.
-In this case it will be "Lab1_SimpleCalculation.ipynb".
 You can now run and make any changes to this file.
 Make sure you save a copy of this file and any changes to your google drive before closing it. <br>

 ## Option 2: Jupyter Containers